MMSc-GHD Students and Alumni

 - Video on the MMSc-GHD program from the Abundance Foundation, which provided major funding for the program launch.

-- Martha Vega, MD, MMSc '17, will give an invited "Quick Shot Presentation" as part of the the Annual Academic Surgical Congress held on January, 2018 in Jacksonville, FL.
+- Martha Vega, MD, MMSc '17, gave an invited "Quick Shot Presentation" as part of the the Annual Academic Surgical Congress held on January, 2018 in Jacksonville, FL.
 Her talk, "Access To Surgical Care In Rural Ecuador & The Role Of Cinterandes Mobile Surgery: A Biosocial Study."
 This talk is based on Martha's thesis work from the MMSc-GHD program with the following authors and affiliations: M. P. Vega1,2, M. F. Franke1,4, R. Riviello2,4,5, H. N. Gilbert1,4 1Harvard School Of Medicine,Master Of Medical Sciences In Global Health Delivery Program,Boston, MA, USA 2Harvard School Of Medicine,Program In Global Surgery And Social Change,Boston, MA, USA 4Harvard School Of Medicine,Department Of Global Health And Social Medicine,Boston, MA, USA 5Brigham And Women's Hospital,Division Of Trauma, Burns And Surgical Critical Care, Boston, MA, USA

-- Christian Ntizimira, MD, MMSc class of 2019 (expected) presents a talk at the AORTIC conference in Kigali, Rwanda from November 7th-10th 2017, and another talk at Les Congres Francophones des Soins Palliatifs held November 16th-17th, 2017.
+- Christian Ntizimira, MD, MMSc class of 2019 (expected) presented a talk at the AORTIC conference in Kigali, Rwanda from November 7th-10th 2017, and another talk at Les Congres Francophones des Soins Palliatifs held November 16th-17th, 2017.

-- Lisa Parvin, MS, MMSc class of 2019 (expected) and Chenjezo Gonani, MMSc class of 2019 (expected) discuss their research in progress at the Global Health Graduate Student Research Seminar at the Harvard T.H.
+- Lisa Parvin, MS, MMSc class of 2019 (expected) and Chenjezo Gonani, MMSc class of 2019 (expected) discussed their research in progress at the Global Health Graduate Student Research Seminar at the Harvard T.H.
 Chan School (11/3/17).

-- Sandeep Nanwani, MD, MMSc class of 2018 (expected) is featured in an NPR article titled "Transgender Women Of Indonesia Have A Champion In A 26-Year-Old Doctor."
+- Sandeep Nanwani, MD, MMSc class of 2018 (expected) was featured in an NPR article titled "Transgender Women Of Indonesia Have A Champion In A 26-Year-Old Doctor."
 (11/2/17).
 Faculty member Byron Good, PhD is also mentioned in the article.

 - Christian Ntizimira, MD, MMSc class of 2019 (expected) presented a talk at the 5th Public Health and Palliative Care conference held in Ottawa from September 16th-20th 2017.